 Christmas cards, carols, and stories all hold up a white Christmas as the ideal, despite the fact that the chances of actually having one are minimal in the vast majority of American cities.
-According to the map* from the National Oceanic and Atmospheric Administration (below), most of the U.S. has less than a 50% chance of seeing snow at Christmas in any given year, and in many areas, the likelihood is much lower.
+According to the National Oceanic and Atmospheric Administration (NOAA), most of the U.S. has less than a 50% chance of seeing snow at Christmas in any given year, and in many areas, the likelihood is much lower.

 If that’s the case, why were the writers of so many popular Christmas songs “dashing through the snow in a one-horse open sleigh,” “dreaming of a white Christmas,” “walking in a winter wonderland,” remembering a good king who gave alms “when the snow lay round about, deep and crisp and even,” daring Mother Nature to “let it snow,” or imploring loved ones to “please have snow and mistletoe”?